-Microsoft Surface Studio for Creative Cloud
+Microsoft Surface Studio 2 for Creative Cloud

-While Apple has been getting rid of ports that creative love, the Surface Studio has gone in the opposite direction with plenty of connectivity options.
+The design aesthetic of the system itself is likely to attract creative professionals.
+The system borrows from Swiss design principles and would likely please the likes of Dieter Rams, with a simple yet elegant form.
+While Apple has been getting rid of ports that creative love, the Surface Studio 2 has gone in the opposite direction with plenty of connectivity options.
 Photographers and will appreciate the full-size SD card reader, and everyone that wants to connect a separate display will like the ability to do so without a dongle using the mini DisplayPort connections, and four USB 3.0 ports.
 There’s even a standard 3.5mm headphone jack, despite rumors that headphone jacks were no longer needed.
 The forward facing camera is 5-megapixel which can be used with Windows Hello to log-in.
 For Skype and web conferencing, there are dual microphones.
 On the wireless side, the Surface Studio includes all major flavors of 802.11 for WiFi, as well as Bluetooth.

-Surface Studio for Photoshop and Illustrator
+Surface Studio 2 for Photoshop and Illustrator

 About the author

 Christopher Smith is president of American Graphics Institute in Boston, Massachusetts.
-He is the creator and editor of the Digital Classroom book series.
-At American Graphics Institute, he provides strategic technology consulting to marketing professionals, publishers and to large technology companies including Google, Apple, and Microsoft.
-He delivers workshops relating to digital marketing, web analytics, SEO, and SEM.
+He is the publisher and editor of the Digital Classroom book series, which have sold more than one million copies.
+At American Graphics Institute, he provides strategic technology consulting to marketing professionals, publishers and to large technology companies including Google, Apple, Microsoft, and HP.
+An expert on web analytics and digital marketing, he delivers Google Analytics classes along with workshops on digital marketing topics.
 He is also the author of more than 10 books on electronic publishing tools and technologies, including the Adobe Creative Cloud for Dummies.
 Christopher did his undergraduate studies the at the University of Minnesota, and then worked for Quark, Inc. prior to joining American Graphics Institute where he has worked for 20 years.